Excitement is in the air! It is time for the countdown to Christmas with these fun advent calendar ideas for kids.

 Fill the stockings with candy and trinkets.
 And attach to a ribbon to form a garland and hang up on the mantle or wall.

 A large selection of Mini Christmas Stockings at Amazon.

 Get a beautiful garland and place it on a bookcase shelf or buffet table and turn it into a fun advent calendar by hiding in it:

 17. Mailbox Advent Calendar

 And here is our mailbox advent calendar system:

 After the kids come home with their giant bags of candy, they each choose 25+ pieces of candy for the Christmas mailbox.

 We start our Christmas countdown right after we decorate, which is usually the day after black Friday.
 That’s why it is 25+ candies.

 The kids wrap their candy and label them with their names.

-I used to do that but though I like wrapping presents, wrapping close to 100 pieces of candy was not so much fun so the kids get to do that all by themselves.
+I used to do that.
+But wrapping nearly 100 pieces of candy was not so much fun, so the kids got to do that all by themselves.